selmon1/animalanalysis/README.md

 Info retrieved based on image and sentiment analysis.

-Python, Flask, Google Cloud Platform (AppEngine for deployment, Cloud ML APIs)
+Created using: Python, Flask, Google Cloud Platform (AppEngine for deployment, Cloud ML APIs)

 Note:
 After creating virtualenv, use pip to install the libraries, modules indicated in `requirements.txt`